 It is well known that medical errors are a major cause of morbidity and mortality, in both ambulatory (outpatient) settings and in hospitals.
 Measurement error, however, is very seldom considered as a possible factor contributing to medical errors.
 Metrologists know that when measurement systems are not properly maintained and calibrated, sooner or later the measurements become misleading.

-Please contact us to request reprints of any of these articles.
+Please contact us to request reprints of any of

 Effects of systematic errors in blood pressure measurements on the diagnosis of hypertension